calzonelover/CMS_DC_ANOMALY/README.md

 * Reduce manual work of DC Experts

 ## Expectation
-The key concept of this work is to find a decision value to find the cutoff which will be use for certify data quality in LS granularity
+The key concept of this work is to find a decision value for determining the cutoff which will be use for certify data quality in LS granularity
 <p align="center">
     <img src="static/img/expected_greyzone.png" width="500px" >
     <br>